LxrdCrow/BookTime-App/README.md

 ## Development

-Building logic and structure of Controllers
+Completed routes and check for bug/errors